Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Methods

-In the task that we implemented, input and output stimulus signals ware modeled as time series.
-At some point of the considered time series, a stimulus of a certain duration is produced and the network responds according to the rule that it was trained, considering a given the data set.
-We study the obtained networks and how they are able to learn the target task in each case.
-The time scales considered was of the order of hundreds of milliseconds in each case to match the range of interest of signals processed by Cerebral Cortex \cite{Goel20120460}.
-The value of the considered time step for the time evolution is 1 $mS$.
-Then, from equation \ref{eq-03}, the state of the output of the units is updated as:
+We considered that every input signal may have a square pulse of fixed duration, and the network responds according to the rule that it was trained for a given data set of the training sample.

-Initially, we considered the training data set as a low edge triggered response to the input signals with a delayed of 20 mS. In this way, we try to model a possible time delay representing a cortical response.
-In each task presented in the following section, we show a trained network responding to different testing samples.
-Each stimulus at the input is presented in and green line (input 1) and the blue line (input 2) for those task with two inputs.
-The desired output is in black solid line and the network response is in red.
+{The stimulus widths and response times of the tasks are on the order of tens of milliseconds, part of the range of interest of signals processed by the cerebral cortex \cite{Goel20120460}.
+We considered the training data set as the set of input signals and target outputs with a low edge-triggered response to the input signals with a delay time of 20 ms. In each task presented in the following section} {(Figures from \ref{fig_02} to \ref{fig_08})}, we show a trained network responding to different testing samples.
+Each stimulus at the input is presented in green (input signal 1) and pink line (input signal 2) for those tasks with two inputs.
+The target is in a grey solid line, and the network response is in red.
+We considered a time series of between 200 ms and 500 ms length, but the length and the position of the stimulus are arbitrary.